pixijs/filters/filters/shockwave/README.md

 # ShockwaveFilter

-PixiJS v4 filter to render DisplayObject as ASCII text.
+PixiJS v4 filter to apply a shockwave-type effect.

 ## Installation